avery-core/0google1/readme.md

-# webview-home created by ditchcros
+# webview-home created by kkilobyte
 A home page that is designed with ChromeOS webviews in mind.\
 <img src="assets/preview.png">